Havik (1808 ship)

-Havik was built in Batavia in 1808 or 1809.
-The Dutch government purchased her and had her fitted out in 1809; she then sailed for North America.
-The British Royal Navy captured her in 1810.
-She then sailed to Britain where new owners named her Peter Proctor, after the British officer who captured her.
-She then traded widely and was last listed in 1845.
+Havik was an 8-gun snow of the navy of the Kingdom of Holland built in Batavia, Dutch East Indies in either 1808 or 1809.
+Dutch colonial authorities purchased her and had her fitted out for naval service in 1809; she then sailed to the Atlantic Ocean.
+The Royal Navy captured her in 1810.
+She then sailed to Britain where her new civilian owners named her Peter Proctor, after the British lieutenant who captured her.
+She traded widely and was last listed in 1845.
 She brought the first group of coolies from India to Australia in 1837.

 Havik

 The journal of van Willem Veerman, a junior officer serving on Havik, is a little a little unclear about where around Batavia she was built.
 His journal says, in translation "This ship was built in the town of Lassem, on the north shore of Java near The city of Cheribon.
-Havik (Hawk) was built as a merchant ship, and now bought for the government and put into service."
-The main shipyard at Batavia was Onrust island, prior to 1806 when the British destroyed it.

-Havik underwent fitting and provisioning in September 1809 and sailed on 20 October.
+Havik was built as a merchant ship, and now bought for the government and put into service."
+The main shipyard at Batavia prior to 1806 was Onrust Island; the Royal Navy destroyed the shipyard there in 1800 and again 1806, the latter attack occurring during the Java campaign of 1806–1807.
+Havik, which had an estimated burthen of 200–250 tons (bm), underwent fitting and provisioning in September 1809.
+She set out on 20 October, armed with six 3-pounder guns and two 1-pounder swivel guns and crewed by 32 men under Lieutenant J. Steelingh.
+Rear-Admiral Arnold Adriaan Buyskes and his adjutant also embarked on Havik as passengers.

-On 10 February 1810 Havik a Royal Navy schooner.

-English account: HMS Thistle gave chase to a vessel hat she had encountered.
-After seven hours Thistle caught up with her quarry, which hoisted Batavian colours, opened fire, and attempted to ram Thistle.
-The two vessels exchanged fire for about an hour when the Batavian vessel attempted to sail off.
-A running engagement ensued.
-After four hours the Dutch vessel struck.
-According to Lieutenant Proctor, she was the Batavian naval corvette Havik, of 10 guns, though pierced for 18.
-She had a crew of 52 men under the command of Lieutenant J. Sterling.
-Her passengers included the former lieutenant-governor of Batavia, Admiral Buyskes ([Buijskes]), together with his suite.
-She was on her way to New York with a part cargo of indigo and spices.
-Havik had one man killed and seven men badly wounded, one of the wounded being the Admiral.
-On Thistle, a marine was killed and seven men were wounded, Lieutenant Proctor being one of the wounded.
-During the initial exchange of fire three of Thistles carronades had been dismounted.
+On 10 February 1810, the 10-gun British schooner HMS Thistle near Bermuda spotted Havik en route to Europe.
+After a seven hour chase, Thistle caught up with Havik, which hoisted Dutch colours, opened fire, and attempted to ram Thistle.
+The two vessels exchanged fire for about an hour when Havik, which had a broadside of 10 pounds versus Thistle's broadside of 54 pounds, attempted to sail off.
+A running engagement ensued, and lasted for four hours until Havik struck her colours after she had expended all her ammunition.
+The Dutch suffered one man killed and seven men badly wounded during the engagement, one of the injured being Buyskes, whose left thigh was badly wounded.
+On Thistle, a marine was killed and seven men were wounded, one of whom was the ship's commander, Lieutenant Peter Proctor.
+During the initial exchange of fire three of Thistle's carronades were dismounted.

-Dutch sources: Havik, Lieutenant Steelingh, captain, had an estimated burthen of 200–250 tons (bm).
-She was on her way to Europe at the time of the encounter.
-She was armed with six 3-pounder guns and two 1-pounder swivel guns.
-(This gave her a broadside of 10 pounds, versus Thistles broadside of 66 pounds.)
-Her complement consisted of 32 men: 30 crew, and two passengers – the Admiral, and his aide.
-She struck after she had expended all her ammunition.

 Thistle and Havik arrived at Bermuda on 20 February.
 Havik arrived at Portsmouth from Bermuda on 14 June 1810.
-Her cargo was reported to have a value of £40,000.
+Her cargo of indigo and spices was reported to have a value of £40,000.